 The EAL Department at AIS supports students in acquiring English skills using a three-pronged model:

 - Small group instruction for students with a similar level of English proficiency to develop social and academic language skills (pull-out instruction)

-- Collaboration and co-teaching in mainstream classrooms to assist students access the curriculum (push-in instruction)
+- Collaboration and co-teaching in mainstream classrooms to assist students in accessing the curriculum (push-in instruction)

 - Professional development and consultation with classroom and content teachers to develop knowledge, skills and evidence-based strategies necessary for providing effective instruction for students acquiring English, or EAL students